Outcome Measures and Biomarkers Development

 Many features of Rett syndrome are difficult to quantify accurately.
 Abnormal gait, stereotypical hand movements, and anxiety are some of the core diagnostic features of Rett, yet no reliable method exists to quantify them.
 Additionally, seizures are often reported inaccurately; in one study, 62% of electrographic (EEG) seizures were not recognized clinically by parents, and 82% of events identified by parents as “seizures” were not associated with EEG seizure.
 Moreover, autonomic function and associated features, such as breathing dysregulation, skin temperature changes, and cardiac conduction abnormalities are all of interest but difficult to monitor continuously.

-Alan Percy, Daniel Tarquinio, Tim Benke and Sasha Djukic, each directors of a Rett Syndrome Clinic, will collaborate on this ambitious project to explore a variety of outcome measures and biomarkers.
+Tim Benke, Alan Percy and Daniel Tarquinio, each directors of a Rett Syndrome Clinic, are collaborating on this ambitious project to explore a variety of outcome measures and biomarkers.
 The scales will be tested on 250 patients while the other tests will be first piloted on a smaller number of patients and then if validated will move to testing in larger number of patients.

 Outcome Measures & Biomarker Development